-Financial assets that are measured at FVPL (previously classified as Available For Sale assets at 31 March 2018) are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
+Financial assets that are measured at FVPL are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.

 Fair value gains and losses are recognised in the Surplus or Deficit on the Provision of Services.